Pennsylvania State Association

 The Pennsylvania State Association was a class D level league of minor league baseball that existed from 1934 until 1942.
-The league franchised were entirely based in Western Pennsylvania.
+The league franchises were entirely based in Western Pennsylvania.

 History

+The first iteration of the Pennsylvania State Association of Base Ball Clubs was inaugurated on April 1st, 1896, with a constitution and league rules based on the American Association.

+The league collapsed in the 1897 season when Scranton and Wilkes-Barre left in favor of the International Association.

-The Pennsylvania State Association was composed mostly of major league affiliate teams.
+The minor league baseball league of the same name was formed in 1934 and persisted until 1942.
+The Pennsylvania State Association was composed mostly of major-league affiliate teams.
 During the nine-year run of the league there were eleven cities, all from Pennsylvania, that represented the league.
 Elmer M. Daily served as president of the league the full nine years of its existence.
 The Butler Yankees won five of the league's nine championships, winning back-to-back titles in 1937 and 1938 and winning the final three titles for the league in 1940, 1941 and 1942.
 There were at least sixteen known players from the league who managed to make it to the majors.
 Also, in the league, there were some twenty-one team managers who had been affiliated with a major league team, during their baseball careers.

 The Pennsylvania State Association did not restart after World War II and it has been dormant since that time.